dogweather/forkful/content/en/java/strings/capitalizing-a-string.md

 weight: 2
 ---

-## What & Why?
-Capitalizing a string involves modifying the first letter of each word in the string to uppercase while ensuring the rest remain lowercase.
-This common string manipulation task is useful for formatting text in applications, such as preparing user names or titles for display according to convention or grammatical correctness.

 ## How to:
 Java's standard library doesn't provide a direct method to capitalize entire strings in one go, but you can accomplish this with a combination of built-in methods.
 For more sophisticated needs, third-party libraries like Apache Commons Lang offer straightforward solutions.